 As we mentioned earlier, due to Google’s ad network allowing people to display ads on 3rd party sites, it allows you to target people who don’t use Google.
 On the other hand, with Bing, users must visit Bing or Yahoo if you want your advert to be shown.
 Since they’re not the most popular search engines out there, the chances of them ever seeing your ad is very low.

-In terms of results, you’re much more likely to see higher click through rates and conversions with AdWords.
+In terms of results, you’re much more likely to see higher click-through rates and conversions with Google Ads.
 It’s mainly due to the fact that your ads get more exposure and more people will see them.
-Then as long as your ad has a good click through rate, you’ll likely to receive more visits and more sales.
+Then, as long as your ad has a good click-through rate, you’ll likely receive more visits and more sales.

-As you can see there are plenty of reasons as why you might choose Bing PPC over other networks such as AdWords.
-Not only is the average cost per click considerably lower, but there are also a fantastic range of analytical features which can help you monitor your campaign.
+As you can see there are plenty of reasons why you might choose Bing PPC over other networks such as Google Ads.
+Not only is the average cost per click considerably lower, but there is also a fantastic range of analytical features that can help you monitor your campaign.

 If we had to pick between the two, then it would be an easy choice.
-Google AdWords is the market leader when it comes to PPC, and they pretty much dominates the industry.
+Google Ads is the market leader when it comes to PPC, and they pretty much dominate the industry.
 Not only do they have more keywords than other networks but they also attract a lot more visitors.
-If you want the most exposure for your ads without paying through the roof for keywords, then targeting long tail keywords on AdWords is a great idea.
+If you want the most exposure for your ads without paying through the roof for keywords, then targeting long-tail keywords in Google Ads is a great idea.

-Although long tail keywords exist on Bing PPC with cheaper CPC’s, the amount of traffic is virtually none existent and therefore not worth the money.
-If you want to get the most out of your PPC budget, then it’s clear that Google AdWords is the winner (for now).
+Although long-tail keywords exist on Bing PPC with cheaper CPC’s, the amount of traffic is virtually none existent and therefore not worth the money.
+If you want to get the most out of your PPC budget, then it’s clear that Google Ads is the winner (for now).